-LAAC’s work will be driven by the five opportunities of the Collective Vision for Business Education:
+LAAC’s work will be driven by the five opportunities of a Collective Vision for Business Education:

-Council members are invited to bring their perspectives, expertise and insights to discussions as LAAC seeks to improve business education worldwide and to engage with the AACSB network in matters of mutual interest for mutual advantage.
+Council members are invited to bring their perspectives, expertise, and insights to discussions as the Council seeks to improve business education worldwide and to engage with the AACSB network in matters of mutual interest for mutual advantage.

 No later than May 1, the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made), or his or her designated representative, invites suggestions for members of LAAC for the next fiscal year beginning July 1.
 Members of the Board of Directors, current LAAC members, and AACSB staff are encouraged to submit names of possible candidates.
 Recommendations are due to the Board Vice Chair-Chair Elect within 14 days of the request.

 The Board Vice Chair-Chair Elect, in consultation with the current LAAC Chair and the AACSB staff liaison, as appropriate, appoints the members of LAAC no later than June 1 with council members taking office July 1.

 LAAC is composed of a Chair and up to eleven members appointed by the Board Vice Chair-Chair Elect.
 Of the twelve members, at least five are deans or those holding similar roles representing AACSB accredited institutions located in Latin America or the Caribbean.
 The remainder may be deans or those holding senior leadership roles representing Latin American or Caribbean institutions that, at the time of appointment, are either member Organizations, member Organizations formally accepted into the AACSB initial accreditation process, or representatives from business organizations or business practice.
 LAAC may, on occasion, include members from outside the region who possess expertise on, or have experience in, the Latin American and Caribbean region.